 *Touch the inner child in you, play, have fun, play with the kids or partner.
 Play bat and ball use the skipping ropes it does not matter, just have fun!
 Reconnecting with the inner child is good on so many levels.
 If your adolescence sees you having fun, they can connect with you in a fun way.
 You may choose to have fun away from the kids that is OK just go and play!

 *A bubble bath soaking away the aches and pains of the day will feel good for the soul.
 Light a favourite candle, place a do not disturb sign on the door.
 Use the best quality bubble bath or oils you can afford and soak.
-A warm nest of soft, fluffy towels to wrap into when stepping out of the bath with feel wonderful.
+A warm nest of soft, fluffy towels waiting to wrap around yourself when stepping out of the bath will feel wonderful.

 *Stop feeling guilty.
-Each day parents overall and in the main, do the best they can with the tools they have.
+Parents/caregivers do the best they can with the tools they have.
 So learn to Self-sooth.
 Mentally learn to let go of guilt, shame, or any other negative framework, which inhibits the mind.

 *Eat well- good food feeds the body.
 Plan meals to include food to boost energy levels, revitalise the taste buds by trying new foods.
 You may wish to eat some meals away from the kids and eat with partner or invite friends around.
 Dress the table with the best crockery, use good quality napkins enjoy the experience.

 *Take up an interest or hobby.
-Stop procrastinating you need time to be you.
 Even though you decided to take the path of becoming a parent does not mean you gave up on being you.
 The very fact you have teenage kids in the house means you have been a parent for a few years.
 Finding a new interest, will kick start the mind into taking on new ideas.

 *Take time out with the partner or spouse.
 If you can arrange date nights, brilliant, just spending time as couple will help you reconnect.
-Find the fun and play, just the two of you.
 You will be together as a couple long after your adolescent children have left home.
-If you are a couple or a lone parent, remember you have adult needs too.
+Remember you have adult needs whatever your status.